-The new APS-H sized CMOS sensor, is the most innovative and light-sensitive sensor that Canon have designed yet.
-With a more efficient pixel structure and completely new microlens array, it features ultra low noise and exceptional image quality throughout its extensive ISO range of between 50 and a highly usable (for me anyway) 6400!
+The new APS-H sized CMOS sensor is the most innovative and light-sensitive sensor that Canon have designed yet.
+With a more efficient pixel structure and completely new microlens array, it features ultra low noise.
+It also gives exceptional image quality throughout its extensive ISO range of between 50 and a highly usable 6400!

 Yuichi Ishizuka, senior vice president and general manager of the Consumer Imaging Group at Canon U.S.A.
 Inc. said:

 "The new Canon EOS 1D Mark III Digital SLR is an essential tool for professional sports photographers and photojournalists because of its exceptional speed and durability and it will attract a broad range of other professional and advanced amateur photographers because of its superior image quality and improved low-light performance.